 This is a temporary visa that lets a parent of a settled Australian citizen, Australian permanent resident or eligible New Zealand citizen move to Australia.
 The applicant must be outside Australia while applying for this visa.

 Contributory Aged Parent is temporary visa that lets a parent of a settled Australian citizen, Australian permanent resident or eligible New Zealand citizen move to Australia.
-The applicant must not have already applied for or hold a Sponsored Parent (Temporary) (Subclass 870) visa when applying for this visa, or if the applicant held such a visa then has left Australia since that visa ceased to be in effect.
+The applicant must not have already applied for or hold a Sponsored Parent (Temporary) (Subclass 870) visa when applying for this visa, or if the applicant held such a visa then has left Australia.

 The visa holders have full work rights to work anywhere in Australia.